OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 ### Difficulty Class

 The gamemaster determines the Difficulty Class (DC) for unopposed actions, starting with the DC table below.
-The DC may fall or rise, -4 thru +4, based upon any additional modifiers the gamemaster determines.
+The DC may fall or rise per the gamemaster.

 | Difficulty | Easy | Moderate | Difficult | Extreme |
 | :--------: | :--: | :------: | :-------: | :-----: |